Sarthakbhardwaj/document-summarizer/README.md

 About:

-Today, cnline content increases at an alarming rate which exceeds users' ability to consume such content.
-Users may have to creat summaries of all the text manually which is cumbersome, hence there is a great need for an automatic summarizer
+Today, online content increases at an alarming rate which exceeds users' ability to consume so much content.
+Users may have to create summaries of all the text manually which is cumbersome, hence there is a great need for an automatic summarizer